-Twitter account Book More Woman is also dedicated to producing similarily edited posters.
+Twitter account Book More Woman is also dedicated to producing similar edited posters.

 Making important changes

-Music festivals are starting to take more note of gender inequality by making much needed changes to their line-ups so as to better reflect the broad talent of female artists, their audiences and sponsors.
+Music festivals are starting to take more note of gender inequality by making much needed changes to their line-ups to better reflect the broad talent of female artists, their audiences and sponsors.

 For example, some former festivals like Primavera festival, Latitude, and Liverpool Sound City have achieved a 50/50 gender split, or close to, in their artist line-up.